What does QuickSwitch do? - the short version

 - AutoSwitch mode.

-After selecting AutoSwitch from the menu, the menu will no longer be show for that specific dialog, for example Notepad's Save As dialog.
+After selecting AutoSwitch from the menu, the menu will no longer be shown for that specific dialog, for example Notepad's Save As dialog.

 Select that setting to 'mute' QuickSwitch in that specific dialog.